 These are the more typical things.
 There have been other incidents that have been more frightening- a bus conductor who trapped me in the toilet on a night bus and tried it on until I was forced to fight past him and escape (and didn’t dare go to sleep for the rest of the night).
 An Ecuadorean guy who I thought was my friend, but when adding me on Facebook stole all my photos and fabricated a relationship between us.

 Women the world over have a very long fight ahead of us to get to a point where we’re actually treated as equals, and as human beings, as a given.
-That is all the feminist movement is asking for: to be able to exist as a person, and not be harassed, assaulted, and in extreme cases, killed, because you happened to be born female.
-Women in Latin America, where sexism is insipid thanks to the extremely machista, patriarchal culture, have a considerably more difficult time than we do in Europe.
+That is all the feminist movement is asking for: to be able to exist as a person, and not be harassed, assaulted, and in extreme cases, killed.
+Women in Latin America, where sexism is insipid thanks to the extremely machista, patriarchal culture that was imported during colonialism, have a considerably more difficult time than we do in Europe.
 I will always stand in solidarity with them: it is why I came to this continent, to volunteer with an organisation which works on violence against women.
 However, we also need to work with men.
 To talk about masculinity and what it means, and what it has the potential to mean.
 So that men don’t think they need to assert their dominance over women to prove their sexual prowess; their worth as a man.
 So that the men who know already that it is not okay to assume you have ownership over, harass, or threaten women, actually will stand up and support us when they see things happening, rather than staying silent and staying part of the problem.
 So that men who don’t realise their behaviour is harassment understand how it feels to be treated in that way.
 How it makes you feel like you’re not even a person.

 Women are tough.
 Female travellers in particular have to be badasses.
 But it’s not easy.
 So to my fellow travelling ladies- keep doing what you do.
 You rock.
 But we all know we can’t take our safety for granted, and that travelling as a solo girl is very different from travelling as a solo guy.
 So let’s all just be wary, while living life to the full.
 Let’s support each other.
 Let us change what it means to be a woman in the world.
 Let us also help men challenge what it means to be men- for the better.